-For those still working to implement Strong Customer Authentication (SCA) to meet PSD2 requirements, the recent European Banking Authority (EBA) opinion on SCA could provide much needed respite.
+For those still working to implement Strong Customer Authentication (SCA) to meet PSD2 requirements, the European Banking Authority (EBA) opinion on SCA could provide much needed respite.
 But there are caveats.
-Agreeing with market sentiment, the EBA conceded that the market is widely unprepared to meet the 14 September deadline to implement SCA requirements, especially for downstream actors such as merchants.
-In fact, the British Retail Consortium estimates that 25%–30% of online purchases may fail when the SCA measures are rolled out.
+Agreeing with market sentiment, the EBA conceded the market is widely unprepared to meet the 14 September 2019 deadline to implement SCA requirements, especially for downstream actors such as merchants.
+In fact, the British Retail Consortium estimates 25%–30% of online purchases may fail when SCA measures are rolled out.

-The EBA has also clarified that 3-D Secure does not qualify as an inherence factor, and does not meet SCA requirements.
-While 3-D Secure doesn’t currently satisfy any SCA requirements, it’s important to note that the EBA’s are encouraging the use of such communication protocols to:
+The EBA also clarified 3-D Secure doesn’t qualify as an inherent factor and doesn’t meet SCA requirements.
+While 3-D Secure doesn’t currently satisfy any SCA requirements, it’s important to note the EBA is encouraging the use of such communication protocols to:

 The table of exemptions is as follows: